LimePoint/opschain/docs/reference/properties.md

 http://<host>:3000/environments?project-code=<project code>
 ```

 The relevant API response will contain a link to the properties associated with that object in `/data/relationships/properties/links/related`.
 This will return the current properties values, including the current version number (in `/data/attributes/version`).
 To request a different version of the properties, simply append `/versions/VERSION_NUMBER` to the url.
-Eg.
+E.g.

 ```text
 http://<host>>:3000/properties/PROPERTIES_ID/versions/7